revk/ESP32-Flasher/README.md

 If `ID:` is sent then the *appname*+*buildsuffix* is checked against `"id"` field - if no match then this is a file error.
 If `"id"` is not set but `"build"` is in the file, then the *appname* has to match the start of what is sent in `ID:`.
 If `ID:` is sent and *version* and/or *build* are set, these are checked, and if a mismatch then flashing is done regardless of ATE pass/fail.

+On receipt of `ID:` any object in `"setting"` is sent to the target so settings can be applied.
+An `OK:` or `ERR:` response is expected but the target may reboot (first time) if needed to apply the new settings.